 I wanted to share with you all a recent tender moment in counseling.
-My client a young, beautiful woman was telling me a story of how she learned that “nothing was permanent” after losing a losing a friend.
-She said her life was never the same, never wanting to get close to anything lest she lose it.
-This stuck me as very sad indeed as connecting and getting close makes life worth living.
+My client a young, beautiful woman was telling me a story of how she learned that “nothing was permanent” after losing a friend.
+She said her life was never the same, never wanting to get close to anything lest she loses it.
+This struck me as very sad indeed as connecting and getting close makes life worth living.

 “Finding the soul and connecting with other souls, even spirits can have a powerful comforting effect on those who suffer deeply.”
 Coyote Medicine, Lewis Mehl-Madrona

 She looked at me quizzically, but I gave it a moment to sink in before answering her curiosity.
-“Even pain and sadness passes.”
+“Even pain and sadness pass.”

 Even loss is impermanent.
 How could we think we lost something forever if we can’t even understand the term “forever” with our puny human brain?

 Often people are confused by the word attachment as used in Buddhism.
-They don’t want to detach since they feel like this means disconnecting to something they love, or having to accept loss.
+They don’t want to detach since they feel like this means disconnecting to something they love or having to accept a loss.
 But this is not correct.
 Detachment does not mean to disconnect, but to be deeply connected.

 “[A]ccording to the Buddhist point of view, nonattachment is exactly the opposite of separation.
 You need two things in order to have attachment: the thing you’re attaching to, and the person who’s attaching.
 In nonattachment, on the other hand, there’s unity.
 There’s unity because there’s nothing to attach to.
 If you have unified with the whole universe, there’s nothing outside of you, so the notion of attachment becomes absurd.
 Who will attach to what?”
 Zen teacher John Daido Loori